crashkonijn/GOAP/Package/Documentation/Classes/Sensors.md

 ﻿# Sensors

-Sensors are classes that can determine the state that your game is in.
+Sensors help the GOAP system understand the current game situation.

-There are two types of sensors: `WorldSensor` and `TargetSensor`.
+There are two main types of sensors: `WorldSensor` and `TargetSensor`.

-## Global vs Local
+## Global vs. Local Sensors
-Each sensor operates either in `Local` or `Global` mode.

-### Global
-Global sensors are run each frame.
-They are used to determine a state for all agents.
-For example, the `IsDaytimeSensor` determines whether it is daytime or not.
-This state is shared between all agents.

-### Local
+Sensors can work in two modes: `Global` or `Local`.

+- **Global**: These sensors give information for all agents.
+For instance, `IsDaytimeSensor` checks if it's day or night for everyone.
-Local sensors are run before the `Planner` is run.
-They are used to determine a state for a single agent.
-For example, the `ClosestAppleSensor` determines the position of the closest apple to a specific `Agent`.
+- **Local**: These sensors check only when the `Planner` runs.
+They give information for just one agent.
+For example, `ClosestAppleSensor` finds the nearest apple for a specific agent.

 ## WorldSensor
-A `WorldSensor` is used to determine the state of the world for an `Agent`.
-Each state is represented by a `WorldKey`.
-The WorldState is used by the `Planner` to determine the best `Action` for the current `Goal`.

-For example:
+`WorldSensor` checks the game's situation for an agent.
+It uses `WorldKey` to show each situation.
+The `Planner` uses this to pick the best action.

+Examples:
-- The `IsHungrySensor` determines the `IsHungry` state of the `Agent`.
+- `IsHungrySensor` checks if the agent is hungry.
-- The `HasAppleSensor` determines the `HasApple` state of the `Agent`.
+- `HasAppleSensor` checks if the agent has an apple.

 ### Example
 To create a new `WorldSensor`, create a new class that inherits from `LocalWorldSensorBase` or `GlobalWorldSensorBase` and implement its `Sense` method.